 December 18, 1996

-He thought we were coming back.
-From the tightening in his eyes, his face growing pale in the truck’s side view mirror, I could tell he now knew the truth.
+From the tightening in his eyes and the droop of his shoulders as he grew smaller in the truck’s side view mirror, I could tell he now knew the truth.
 We weren’t coming back.
-We were gone.

 After 18 months of hard work and preparation, we were not coming back.
 Not for a long time.
-As I crept further down the street, feeling the weight of the trailer pulling backwards on the truck towards the lone man standing in the road, I tried to resist a last glance behind.
+As I crept further down the street, feeling the weight of the trailer tugging me backwards towards the old man standing in the middle of the road, I tried to resist a last glance behind.

 I couldn’t cry.
 I couldn’t feel.
 Every moment leading up to this one had been a struggle.
 Nothing came easy.
 Even today, everything was just too complicated, too many obstacles thrown in the path of our life on the road.
-Vowing to leave well before noon, here I was, crawling through the heavy late afternoon rush hour traffic of Snohomish County towards Seattle along Interstate 5, caught up with everyone moving in and out of Everett, to and from Seattle, and the bedroom communities in between.
-One giant truck and trailer heading out of town among commuters heading home.
+Vowing to leave well before noon, here I was, crawling through the afternoon rush hour traffic of Snohomish County toward Seattle along Interstate 5.
+One slow moving, giant truck and trailer heading out of town among commuters heading home.

 December 13, 1996.
 Friday the thirteenth.